taruzax/youtube-channel-analysis/README.md

 - Open `main.ipynb` and run the cells to perform the analysis.

 ## How to reuse this code

+> If you’re interested in using this script on your projects, I have no problems with this.
+Just don't forget to give a credit by tagging me, I'll be happy to support you.
+>

 - Analyze your own channel, replace the channel id with your channel id
 - Bulk channels analysis, add multiple channel ids into the channel list to perform bulk analysis